-If you’re a sole trader or in a partnership, you must report it to us.
-Read about income reporting.
+If you’re a sole trader or in a business partnership, you must tell us so we can assess your income.

-Your assessable income as a sole trader or business partner is the gross income minus the deductions we allow.
+Your assessable income as a sole trader or business partner is your gross income minus the deductions we allow.

 - costs needed to earn business income